Your details have been received

 Step back in time to the foundations of Thai culture, at the UNESCO World Heritage site Sukhothai Historical Park in Sukhothai province, Northern Thailand.
-The ancient city of Sukhothai, the former capital of Siam and birthplace of the Thai alphabet and many elements of Thai culture, transformed into the Sukhothai Historical Park, covers an area of about 70 square kilometres and contains more than 190 ruins of historical sites complete with fortification and a moat that existed during the golden age of Thai civilisation around the 13th to 14th century.
+The ancient city of Sukhothai, the former capital of Siam and birthplace of the Thai alphabet and many elements of Thai culture, transformed into this historical venue, covers an area of about 70 square kilometres and contains more than 190 ruins of historical sites complete with fortification and a moat that existed during the golden age of Thai civilisation around the 13th to 14th century.
+Guests are welcome to enjoy the Sukhothai hotels, the quiet coolness of the rainy season in the province and the rice fields that can be found in rural parts of the country.

-There are five zones inside Sukhothai Historical Park, each requiring an admission ticket.
+There are five zones inside the area, each requiring an admission ticket.
 If you plan on visiting all the zones, it’s more convenient to buy combination tickets.
-You should, though, as omitting a visit to the Sukhothai Historical Park in your list of things to do in Sukhothai province, will be one regret to your Sukhothai holiday.
+You should, though, as omitting a visit to the historical location in your list of things to do in Sukhothai province, will be one regret to your Sukhothai holiday.

 From Sukhothai Airport to the park takes 42 minutes and costs around 148 baht per person.
 As can be seen in any Sukhothai map, there’s only 41.3 km between these two sites, using either Route 125 and Route 1195.